 Precise ankle mobility.
 Precise hip mobility and stability.
 Balance and control over your lower body and core.
 Precise muscle patterning.
-The ability to maintain strength under the demands of above-average flexibility and mobility at the same time.
+The ability to maintain strength under the demands of above-average flexibility and mobility simultaneously.

 You can’t have tight ankles or hips and do a bodyweight one-legged squat.
-You can do a weighted one to compensate for poor mechanics, but not a pure bodyweight “pistol.”
+And you can do a weighted one to compensate for poor mechanics, but not a pure bodyweight “pistol.”

 I couldn’t do it for years, but it was easy after learning a few “tricks.”

 I don’t know how to sugarcoat this: you can’t be weak and do a one-legged squat.
-You can do squat thrusters and mountain climbers with everyone else, but not “la Pistola,” as they call them in the mountains outside of Spain.
+You can do squat thrusters and mountain climbers with everyone else, but not “la Pistola,” as they call them, in the mountains outside Spain.